INDEX

 Once the device is Active, it will start reading field Modbus devices.

-If Activation takes longer then expected, user can also activate device LOG and try check details.
+If Activation takes longer than expected, user can also activate device LOG and try check details over console or UDP server log.

 Reading of Modbus devices can be monitored from Device Status page.